Oliver-Leete/Configs/README.md

 ## Neovim

+## Multiple Leaders

+I am slowly moving things over to a system of having a few top level leaders, each with it's own use.
+Space, the actual leader key set, is used for all 'program level commands', things like fuzzy finding, running code, debugging, etc. Comma, the user command key, is used for additional editing commands, like aligning things, changing case, and special pasting.
+Backslash, the local leader key, is used for very language specific things.
+Such as viewing a tex file's PDF, or using the vimtex word count function.

+Square brackets are used as directional leaders (covered more in the Repeat section), for all manner of jumping about.
+I am trying to limit g to just be goto commands (goto paste works kinda), I'll hopefully remove all the normal extra crap it's used for at some point. v will be a view related key (thanks Kakoune for the inspiration) as soon as I have a way of locking the leader key on (think sub modes).

 ## Repeat Mappings

 OK, I love this one.
 I use a lot of jumping around mappings, bound to ] and [